Mo Donegal finishes 1st at Belmont, another Pletcher win

 Just like Rich Strike, Mo Donegal was at the back of the pack at the Derby, but the colt didn’t have enough kick at Churchill Downs.
 He found it Saturday, winning the 154th running of the $1.5 million race.

-“To be honest with you, we were a little confident going into the race today,” Donegal Racing CEO Jerry Crawford said.
-“When he turned for home, I was like, forget about it.
-I know Todd thought he could get a strong last quarter mile, and he sure did.”
+Mo Donegal made a winner out of co-owner Mike Repole, a local entrepreneur known around the track as “Mike from Queens.”
+Repole also co-owns Nest.

+“This is New York's biggest race and to win it here, with my family and friends and 70 people here, this will be a big winner's circle,” he said.

-It’s the fourth straight year the Triple Crown races were won by three different horses, a first for the sport since 1926-29.
+It’s the fourth straight year the Triple Crown contests were won by three different horses, a first for the sport since 1926-29.

 The race marked a return to form for Belmont itself after the 2020 Stakes were closed to the public due to the pandemic and the 2021 event was limited to 11,238 spectators by virus restrictions.